 Our overall goal is to provide guidance, forge collaborations with external partners, and address opportunities and issues of concern to female students, faculty and staff at Life University.
 This very impressive group of Women Leaders will also mentor and shape programs that will elevate the Life University mission and global vision of excellence in teaching, learning and research, leading to a life of Integrity and Lasting Purpose.

 Women’s Advisory Council Liaison

 Marietta, GA 30060

 Dr. Leslie King is a native of Albany, Georgia.
 She received her B.S. degree in Biology from Albany State College, her M.Ed. in higher education leadership from Argosy University and her D.C. degree from Life College (Life University).
 Dr. King has been a chiropractor for 24 years and was CEO of BGL Healthcare Group from 2008-2010 in downtown Atlanta.
 Dr. King has also worked at Life University for 24 years in several capacities as an Assistant Professor, Division Chair of Clinical Sciences, Dean of Instruction and Associate Dean of the College of Chiropractic.
-She is currently the Dean of the College of Chiropractic where she is responsible for implementation and facilitation of the student’s academic and clinical experience.
+She is currently the Associate Dean of Instruction in the College of Chiropractic where she is responsible for implementation and facilitation of the student’s academic and clinical experience.

 Her philosophy of education is that all curriculums, no matter the focus or concentration, should be preplanned, data-driven and built on the basic elements of knowledge, skills and attitude.